-The Discovery service is the central point in the API Gateway infrastructure that accepts "announcements of REST services" and serves as a repository of active services.
-Back-end microservices register with this service either directly by using a Eureka client.
-Non-Spring Boot applications register with the Discover Service indirectly through a Sidecar.
+The Discovery Service is the central repository of active services in the API ML ecosystem.
+The Discovery Service continuously collects and aggregates service information and serves as a repository of active services.
+When a service is started, it sends its metadata, such as the original URL, assigned serviceId, and status information to the Discovery Service.
+Back-end microservices register with this service either directly or by using a Eureka client.
+Multiple enablers are available to help with service on-boarding of various application architectures including plain Java applications that use the Spring Boot framework.
 The Discovery Service is built on Eureka and Spring Boot technology.